India & South Asia

 Please ensure you purchase adequate travel insurance that includes repatriation to your home country in the event of a medical emergency.

-Can I bring my medication into India & South Asia?
+Can I bring my medication into India Bhutan and Sri Lanka?

 For all medication please carry a note from your GP detailing what medication you are on and why you are taking it to show to officials should you be asked.

-Can I drink the water in India & South Asia?
+Can I drink the water in India Bhutan and Sri Lanka?

 Absolutely not.
 Please do not even brush your teeth with the water.
 Most hotels provide complimentary bottled water for this purpose.